 International students will find information there about fellowships that are awarded during the admissions process.

-The Minimum Funding Guarantee
+The Base Funding Package

 The Funded Cohort consists of students enrolled in the following programs:

 - A one-year MA program.
-One year of funding is guaranteed.
+One year of of base funding is provided.
 This is a demanding program, for students follow the same program as direct-entry PhD students in their first year.
 It is ideal for students with a strong Classics background who want the best training in Classics, but who do not want to commit themselves to a PhD program (at the U of T or elsewhere).

 - Finally, students in our two-year MA program enter the Funded Cohort in their second year, if they have met the expectations in the first year (a mark of B+ in every course).

-The $18,500 in a student’s funding package is derived from many sources:
+A student’s funding package is derived from many sources:

 - income from working as a Teaching Assistant (starting in year 1)